dav793/angular2-seed/README.md

 * Sandbox3: component calls a synchronous function on a service
 * Sandbox4: component fetches data from a service through observables
 * Sandbox5: component gets data from HTTP request (through a service)
-* Sandbox6: component allows routing between sub-components Sandbox7 and Sandbox8
+* Sandbox6: component allows navigation between sub-components Sandbox6a and Sandbox6b using the Router

-Run the unit tests to gain a better understanding of what each sandbox component does.
-The the next section describes how to run the unit tests.
+Run the unit tests to gain a better understanding of what each sandbox does.
+The next section describes how to run the unit tests.

 You can use these sandboxes as templates for your application, in fact that is their intended purpose.